felangel/bloc/docs/flutterinfinitelisttutorial.md

 Moving along, our build method returns a `BlocBuilder`. `BlocBuilder` is a Flutter widget from the [flutter_bloc package](https://pub.dev/packages/flutter_bloc) which handles building a widget in response to new bloc states.
 Any time our `PostBloc` state changes, our builder function will be called with the new `PostState`.

-!> We need to remember to clean up after ourselves and dispose our `ScrollController` when our StatefulWidget is disposed.
+!> We need to remember to clean up after ourselves and dispose of our `ScrollController` when the StatefulWidget is disposed.

-Whenever the user scrolls, we calculate how far away from the bottom of the page the user is and if the distance is ≤ our `_scrollThreshold` we dispatch a `Fetch` event in order to load more posts.
+Whenever the user scrolls, we calculate how far away from the bottom of the page he is and if the distance is ≤ our `_scrollThreshold` we dispatch a `Fetch` event in order to load more posts.

 Next, we need to implement our `BottomLoader` widget which will indicate to the user that we are loading more posts.